Giovanni-Sforza/idea-survey-pipeline/README.md

 ### Acknowledgments

-Sincere thanks to **wanshuiyin**, author of the upstream ARIS project, on which this package is based.
+Sincere thanks to **wanshuiyin**, author of the ARIS project, from which this package grew and whose `research-lit` core it adapts.

 ---